 One way to resolve this difficulty could be a hybrid approach, explored at several research centers during the last few years: combine the ease of etching in silicon with the optical properties of lithium niobate thin films.
 In a sandwich of lithium niobate and silicon, the waveguides etched in the silicon surface would guide the light through the lithium niobate, where it could exploit the material’s transparency and nonlinear optical properties.

 Unfortunately, the coupling between the light passing through the silicon waveguides and the lithium niobate proved to be too low to be practical.

 Researchers at Harvard University recently published a study in Optica about how their experience with similar intractable materials inspired them to apply another technique—plasma reactive ion etching.

 Plasma reactive ion etching is the bombardment of the surface of a chip with ions, whereby sections exposed by a patterned mask are removed by the chemical interaction of the ions with atoms on the surface of the chip.

-As a demonstration of this new approach to etching nanostructures, they created a microring and a few micro-racetracks about 1 micrometer wide, with a curvature radius of 80 µm.
+As a demonstration of this new approach to etching nanostructures, the researchers created a micro-ring and a few micro-racetracks about 1 micrometer wide, with a curvature radius of 80 µm.

 The first step was not different from standard silicon etching.
 They etched the patterns for the waveguides with electron-beam lithography on a photoresist layer.
 Then they transferred the obtained mask onto the niobate film, whereby it protects sections of the underlying film from being etched away.
 Finally, they used plasma reactive ion etching to direct a beam of argon ions on the sample, removing material from the strips exposed by the resist layer and forming trenches that become the waveguides.